dojo/cli-build/README.md

 configuration in the project's `.dojorc` file.
 `.dojorc` is a JSON file that contains configuration for Dojo 2 CLI tasks.
 Configuration for the `dojo build` task can be provided under the
 `build-webpack` property.
-Configuration for external dependencies can be provided via two properties within the `build-webpack` config: `externals` and `externalsOutputPath`.
+Configuration for external dependencies can be provided via three properties within the `build-webpack` config: `externals`, `externalsOutputPath` and `loaderConfigurere`.

 `externals` is an array that defines which modules should be loaded via the external loader, and what files should be included in the build.
 Each entry can be one of two types:
 * A string.
 In this case the entry simply indicates that this path, and any children of this path, should be loaded via the external loader